 This means you need to build a personal brand to differentiate yourself and your own professional-looking website with a digital portfolio section that shows off what you can do.

-A good place to start is with your own domain and WordPress website.
-If you’re not technical, you can have your own WordPress website up and running in 20 minutes using a plug-and-play host like Bluehost.
+A good place to start is with your own domain and WordPress, which is the most popular content management platform.
+If you’re not technical, you can easily have your own hosted WordPress website up and running in 20 minutes.

 Now take action and start learning!